 Ad van Berlo is the R&D manager at Smart Homes, the Dutch expert centre on home automation, smart living and e-health.
 Ad will be leading discussions on the challenges that make a certain initiative a success or a failure and how to link the demand of an ageing population with the supply of innovative ideas to ensure the adoption of AAL solutions.
 Joining Ad, additional speakers will help moderate the interactive workshop from the perspective of having conducted real life tests within innovative health care projects with user-centric design.

 Speakers will share practical experiences they have gained in various AAL and other EU projects and will help generate discussions.
 This workshop links the experiences gained in the long-term user trial in people’s homes from VictoryaHome, which has now finished, with the concept of accelerators used in the SEAS2Grow project and the role that public authorities can play as launching customer from the STOPandGO project.
 The workshop will conclude with participants coming together to discuss how to focus on a user, an organisation and a business perspectives to ensure a sustainable service.

 Creating the perfect AAL user journey: a design perspective on developing products people love to use.

-Creating the perfect AAL user journey: a design perspective on developing products people love to use Participatory design techniques are used to ensure that AAL products properly address a real user need.
-Participatory design is, however, no guarantee to success.
 Whereas target users often value AAL innovations, adoption and active use tend to be a challenge.
-The workshop aims to change perspectives: what can we learn from service design methodologies in creating successful AAL innovations?
-And in particular: how can we create the perfect AAL user journey?
-The workshop starts with a general introduction of service design methodology and user journeys.
-Participants work in project groups on designing the perfect user journey for their AAL projects.
+With his expertise, Martijn’s workshop aims to change perspectives by firstly looking at the theory and methodology behind designing user journeys before asking: what can we learn from service design methodologies in creating successful AAL innovations?
+And in particular, how can we create the perfect AAL user journey?
+The workshop speaker will be running an interactive session where participants will work in project groups on designing the perfect user journey for their AAL projects.